 |State||New Hampshire, Vermont|

 |Location||Located at river mile 264.7 on the Connecticut River in the towns of Bath, New Hampshire and Ryegate, Vermont.|

 |Installed Capacity||5.0 MW|

-In 1988 construction began on the DF project and was completed in 1990.
-The DF project consists of a reinforced concrete powerhouse located on the New Hampshire side of the river with a 75-foot side concrete spillway constructed on the right side of the fore bay.
+The powerhouse is located on the New Hampshire side of the river with a 75-foot side concrete spillway constructed on the right side of the fore bay.
 The spillway is connected to the timber crib dam.

 The project is operated as a strict run of river facility.
 Reservoir level is maintained at the top of the flashboards through operation of a pond level control system.
 The project is required to maintain a minimum flow of 1108 cfs (0.5 csm) or project inflow, if less.

 Project inflow is controlled by the flow discharged from the McIndoes hydroelectric station.